isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2710.md

 ---
-title: Firewall Security Protection -  Rah Tech Fortinet 80F with Managed Services - P3
+title: WEB360 Version 2.0.0 - Centralised CRM - KickStarter Package (Up to 5 Users)
 permalink: /productivity-solutions-grant/solutionrepo/solution2710
 ---

 ### Description

-Rah Tech Managed Firewall Services powered by Fortinet provides Next Generation Firewall capabilities from corporate branch Offices to mid-sized business.
-Managed by a team of 24x7 specialist, Rah Tech will be able to provide flexibility to help businesses ease routine activities like alerting, monitoring, patching and updates of their firewall.
+The solutions offered by Q-Zone Tech are carefully designed for users to access all functionalities intuitively.
+WEB360 CRM allows attribution of every offline sale and revenue generated from the respective digital marketing efforts.
+WEB360 CRM identifies which campaign has generated the leads and track the sales revenue generated from this lead with its leads and pipeline management capabilities.
+These functions work together to help businesses manage and trace customers as well as conversions.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Rah_Tech_20200554_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Quality_Zone_20210354_Desensitised_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria